Audi 5 cylinders 2.3/2.0

 Removing mechanical injector

-Remove MAF air plate.
-Secure moving part with plastic strap.
+Remove the MAF air plate and secure the moving component with a plastic strap.

-Cut start injector mount which prevents installing fuel rail.
+Cut the start injector mount to allow the installation of the fuel rail.

 Injector sleeves